this page was last updated on the 18 January 2021

-We continue to monitor the political developments and engage with our regulators, so we can minimise any regulatory or operational difficulties that might arise and are seeking to provide the service our customers expect whatever the outcome of the final Brexit discussions.
+We continue to monitor the political developments and engage with our regulators, so we can minimise any regulatory or operational difficulties that might arise and are seeking to provide the service our customers expect.

-We will update our website with further information when it is available.
+We'll update our website with further information when it's available.

 Brexit - extra information